IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_group_membership.rst

     (Required for new resource) The instance group identifier.

-  name (False, str, None)
+  instance_group_membership (True, str, None)
-    The user-defined name for this instance group membership.
-Names must be unique within the instance group.
+    (Required for new resource) The unique identifier for this instance group membership.

   id (False, str, None)